 Charles is a 1983 graduate of Fordham University at Lincoln Center with a Bachelors of Arts in Pre-Law Studies.
-He performed a 24 credit internship program at the United Nations during college.
+He performed a 12 credit internship program at the United Nations during college.
 Additionally, he worked his way through college and law school as a waiter in various NYC restaurants.
-He speaks fluent Spanish and is conversant in Italian, and has a rudimentary understanding of French and Russian.
+He speaks fluent Spanish, is conversant in Italian, and has a rudimentary understanding of French and Russian.

 Charles received his Doctor of Law degree from Pace University School of Law (1986).
 He was admitted to practice law in New York State (1988) and the Federal Courts of the Eastern District of New York (1988) , the Southern District of New York (1988) , the United States Circuit Court (1990) , and the United States Supreme Court (1991).

 In 2019, he received his license to practice law in the State of New Jersey.
 Additionally, he is licensed to practice law in the Federal District Court in New Jersey.

 Over the past 33 years, Charles has represented over 6,000 clients through trials, arbitrations, mediations, or negotiations in all matters involving personal injury.

 In 2021, Charles was selected to serve on the Committee on Fitness and Character of the Appellate Division, Second Department.
 This committee interviews law applicants to decide if they meet the criteria to obtain a license to practice law in the State of New York, as well as assessing whether disbarred or suspended attorneys are fit to return to the practice of law.